Get help using this website via email or twitter.

 7.1 Contact with NI via phone or web inquiry will be the first point of contact for inquiries about privacy issues.

-7.2 Any formal privacy-related complaints should be directed in writing to the New Internationalist Privacy Officer, 172 Gilles Street, ADELAIDE SA 5000.
+7.2 Any formal privacy-related complaints should be directed in writing to the New Internationalist Privacy Officer, PO Box 28, CHRISTIES BEACH SA 5165.

 7.3 NI will endeavour to manage any privacy-related complaint efficiently and in a timely manner.